 Summer Dresses - Light Blue/white in check or stripe

-Shoes - Must be Black (No open-toed sandals or trainers)
+Shoes - Must be Black (No open-toed sandals, trainers or boots)

 Socks - Grey, white or black and may be long or short.
 NO branded sports socks